arantesxyz/InventoryMenuLib/README.md

 ## TODO

--   Allow user to user it's own inventory while the CustomInventory is opened.
+-   Allow user to use it's own inventory while the CustomInventory is open.

 ## Contributing